chrisliebaer/salvage/README.md

 The following environment variables are used to configure the daemon:

 * `MACHINE`: Name that will be passed to cranes to identify the current machine.
 This can be used to differentiate between different machines on the same storage.

+Additionaly, the following label must be set on the salvage container in order for it to find itself: `salvage.root`.

 ### Tide configuration